GaryChamberlain/garychamberlain.github.io/_posts/2015-06-22-startup-domain-name.md

 ### nic

-It's not a requirement, but organizations that manages top level domains usually have a website with the nic second level where you can get more information about the TLD.
+It's not a requirement, but organizations that manage top level domains usually have a website with the _**nic**_ second level where you can get more information about the TLD.
 Some examples are [nic.flowers](http://nic.flowers/), [nic.social](http://nic.social/), and [nic.software](http://nic.software/).
-You can usually use these domains to quickly find out information about the domain.
+You can usually use these domains to quickly find out information about the TLD.

 ## Good Names